PCB-Arts/edgekit/GPS/README.md

 When communicating via /dev/ttyTHS2, error messages are sent from the GPS receiver, since Linux automatically sends responses back on this interface.
 These responses can be switched off with the command `stty -F /dev/ttyTHS2 -echo`.

+*Attention: For Orin based SOM Modules the port is /dev/ttyTHS1*

 ### References

 Documentation for the GPS format: